Free your facial expressions

 It all adds up, so the result is a mix of your most frequent attitudes.

-As you age, your skin becomes folded in a manner that always displays those emotions, even though you possibly aren't feeling them anymore.
+As you age, your skin becomes folded in a manner that always displays those emotions, even if you may no longer feel them.

 Old man